Mike Williamson (footballer): Milton Keynes Dons

 On 17 October 2023, Williamson was appointed manager of League Two club Milton Keynes Dons with the club in 16th position.
 On 11 January 2024 he was named the EFL League Two Manager of the Month for December following a perfect month of results in which the club achieved 12 points from four games, returning them to play-off contention.
 Williamson went on to lead the club to a fourth place play-off finish, but was defeated 8–1 on aggregate over two semi-final legs to eventual play-off winners Crawley Town.

 Carlisle United

 On 19 September 2024, Williamson was appointed head coach of fellow League Two club Carlisle United.
 After just five wins from 25 games, he was sacked on 3 February 2025, with the club five points from safety in League Two.

 Rangers

 On 3 July 2025, Williamson was appointed first-team coach at Scottish Premiership side Rangers to work under head coach Russell Martin.

-Williamson, Martin and assistant head coach Matt Gill were removed from their respective positions on 5 October 2025, following the club’s poor performance.
+Williamson, Martin and assistant head coach Matt Gill were removed from their respective positions on 5 October 2025, following the club's poor performance.

+South Shields

+In January 2026, following Matty Pattison's departure, Williamson was named as a voluntary first-team coach at National League North side South Shields as part of manager Ian Watson's coaching staff.
+On 9 April 2026, it was announced that Williamson had been named as South Shields' Director of Performance and Culture.

+On 14 June 2026, following the departure of Watson and assistant manager Carl Magnay to join League Two club Rochdale, Williamson was appointed head coach of South Shields with immediate effect.